kitnato/neverquest/source/data/manual.md

 The amount of [stamina](#stamina) restored according to a certain rate.

-The restoration amount per cycle is 2% of total current stamina.
+The restoration amount per cycle is a small percentage of maximum stamina.
 The rate can be increased with the [vigor](#vigor) attribute.

 #### Total damage